-- Training of key personnel in weed awareness and control procedures; - The requirement for wash down of heavy equipment and inspection for weed seed prior to mobilisation to site; - Pre-planning of drill track and pad installation to avoid known weed infestation areas; - The usage of a weed wash down station established at the edge of the airstrip apron to help reduce the spread of weeds off site as a result of vehicle traffic.
+- Training of key personnel in weed awareness and control procedures; - The requirement for wash down of heavy equipment and inspection for weed seed prior to mobilisation to site; - Pre-planning of drill track and pad installation to avoid known weed infestation areas;

+- The usage of a weed wash down station established at the edge of the airstrip apron to help reduce the spread of weeds off site as a result of vehicle traffic.
 All weed seed is captured in a bund and periodically treated with chemicals and/or fire; - The requirement for all heavy vehicles to be washed down at the weed wash down station and inspected for weed seed prior to de-mobilising from site.
-A clearance certificate system is operated to ensure compliance with this requirement; - The requirement for the wash down of all light vehicles each time before leaving site to travel to Jabiru, Oenpelli or Darwin.
-A log book is located at the weed wash down station for compliance with this requirement; and - Chemical spraying of roads around lease and areas used for exploration activities following cessation of the work season.
+A clearance certificate system is operated to ensure compliance with this requirement; - The requirement for the wash down of all light vehicles each time before leaving site to travel to Jabiru, Oenpelli or Darwin and; - Chemical spraying of roads around lease and areas used for exploration activities with known weed occurrences within the area following cessation of the work season.